 How Nitrogen and Phosphorous runoff creates algal blooms

 The central interior of the United States and parts of Canada – the area between the Rocky Mountains and the Appalachian Mountains – is like a vast funnel that drains into the Mississippi River.
-Every local creek, stream, river, and lake in this region eventually winds its way into the massive Mississippi which drains into the Gulf of Mexico.
+Every local creek, stream, river, and lake in this region eventually winds its way into the massive Mississippi, which drains into the Gulf of Mexico.
 It’s in the Gulf that we see the obvious effect of the overuse of synthetic fertilizers.

 Every summer in the Gulf of Mexico, an area estimated to be the size of Connecticut becomes choked with algae and phytoplankton blooms (also known as algal blooms).
 Scientists attribute this mostly to the massive runoff of nitrogen and phosphorous carried by the Mississippi River.

 Algae and phytoplankton, necessary to sustain higher forms of marine life, feed on the chemicals and reproduce in vast numbers very quickly, a population explosion that overwhelms the ecosystem.
-Marine life is unable to consume the suddenly plentiful algae and as it dies and decomposes, it uses up available oxygen in the water.
+Marine life is unable to consume the suddenly plentiful algae, and as it dies and decomposes, it uses up available oxygen in the water.
 This renders the area uninhabitable for fish or any other marine life and creates a dead zone.
-Algal blooms discolor water, form huge, rancid-smelling piles on beaches, and in some cases kill fish and coral.
+Algal blooms discolor water, form huge, rancid-smelling piles on beaches, and, in some cases, kill fish and coral.

 Synthetic fertilizers reduce organic matter in soil

 The fact is, the message we’re delivering in our papers really is a rediscovery of a message that appeared in the ’20s and ’30s,” Mulvaney says.
-The researchers point to two pre-war academic papers that “state clearly and simply that synthetic nitrogen fertilizers were promoting the loss of soil carbon and organic nitrogen.”
-Study Reveals that Nitrogen Fertilizers Deplete Soil Organic Carbon, University Of Illinois
+The researchers point to two pre-war academic papers that “state clearly and simply that synthetic nitrogen fertilizers were promoting the loss of soil carbon and organic nitrogen.

 A team of researchers at the University of Illinois, led by professors Richard Mulvaney, Saeed Khan, and Tim Ellsworth, published two papers describing how fertilizers use up organic matter in the soil.
 Initially, they concluded, nitrogen fertilizer stimulates soil microbes, which consume organic matter.

-But these microbes consume more organic matter than what is added to the soil from crop and plant residue.
+However, these microbes consume more organic matter than what is added to the soil from crop and plant residue.
 As the volume of organic matter decreases, the soil’s physical structure changes as well, losing its sponge-like ability to hold water, air, and organic nitrogen.
 Water leeches through the soil, carrying nitrogen into local waterways where it fouls the water.
 The free nitrogen also enters the atmosphere as Nitrous Oxide (N2O), which has three hundred times the heat-trapping power of carbon dioxide.
-Then, with less oxygen available, soil life slows and the intricate ecosystem in the soil becomes dysfunctional.
+Then, with less oxygen available, soil life slows, and the intricate ecosystem in the soil becomes dysfunctional.

 A home garden or lawn rarely needs more fertilizer, and if they do, that information can only be known with a soil test.
 What they usually need is more organic matter.
 Add compost, composted manure, and leaf mold to your garden and lawn and the plants and soil will thrive.